MarkCBB/MongoDB-ASP.NET-Session-State-Store/Readme.md

 1 - Install the [nuGet package](https://www.nuget.org/packages/MongoSessionStateStore/) into your solution.

 The current version is built in 4.5 version of .NET framework.
-To use the 4.0 version of .NET framework [install the version 2.0.0 of this controller](https://www.nuget.org/packages/MongoSessionStateStore/2.0.0) with the following command in the Package Manager Console: ```Install-Package MongoSessionStateStore -Version 2.0.0```
+To use the 4.0 version of .NET framework [install the version 2.0.0 of this controller](https://www.nuget.org/packages/MongoSessionStateStore/2.0.0)

 2 - Into web.config file add a <connectionStrings> section as detailed following **set connection parameters properly.**
 ```xml